junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 1

-Dean parks the car by the road side, sitting behind the wheel for a moment too long, chewing on the words he might need later.
-The house looks the same as the last time he visited it almost a decade ago.
+Dean parks the car by the roadside, sitting behind the wheel a moment too long, chewing on the words he might need later.
+The house looks the same as it did the last time he visited almost a decade ago.

 He checks through the curtained window, wondering if the owner is in the house now.

-He raises a hand, the front door opens before the knuckles reach it.
+He raises a hand, the front door opens before his knuckles reach it.

 "Dean Winchester."
-The woman regards him, a small smile showing.
+The woman regards him, a small smile forming.

 "Missouri."
 Dean returns the smile, leaning in to give her a hug.

 "It's been so long."
 Her hands pat his back gently, then pull away.
-Her eyes are sharp and pointed, but now covered with a knowing, compassionate look.
+Her eyes are sharp and pointed, but now softened by a knowing, compassionate look.
 "I'm sorry about the angel."

 Dean raises his eyebrows.

-"You're just thinking about him," Missouri eases into the room, leading him in.
-"In fact, I think that is all that you can think about.
+"You were just thinking about him," Missouri eases into the room, ushering him in.
+"In fact, I think that's all you can think about.
 Am I right?"

-Dean swallows, lowering his eyes to the floor, letting his feet lead himself through the place automatically.
+Dean swallows, lowering his eyes to the floor, letting his feet carry himself through the place automatically.
 "Yeah, uh, yeah, he's the reason why I...
 Sorry I didn't visit earlier."

-Missouri puts a cup of coffee in front of him, didn't ask if he wants tea or anything.
+Missouri sets a cup of coffee in front of him, didn't ask if he wanted tea or anything.
 Dean takes it, appreciated.

-"Eight years ain't short time, but I understand."
-She says, sitting on the couch at the opposite side across the small coffee table.
-"Your father sat at that very spot right after that fire, and I told him what he needed to know.
+"Eight years ain't a short time, but I understand," she says, settling onto the couch across the small coffee table.
+"Your father sat in that very spot right after the fire, and I told him what he needed to know.
 How can I help you, Dean?"

-Dean's mind wavers for a second by that, old memories of his Dad and Mom and the haunted old house flood back in, but he gives a long exhale and pushes them down.
+Dean's mind falters for a second at that, old memories of his Dad and Mom and the haunted old house flood back in, but he gives a long exhale and pushes them down.
 "Cas is not dead," he says, defensive.
 Not like Mom.
 And he's not his Dad.
 "I just need some help to bring him back, that's all."

-Missouri nods once, silent, eyes hinting him to continue.
+Missouri nods once, silent, her eyes prompting him to continue.

-"There was an old friend a few years ago, a really good real-deal psychic."
-Dean remembers Pamela's bright flirtatious smiles, then the burned-out eye sockets, then bleeding stab wounds in the stomach.
-He has to force a flinch down.
-"That was way before we know anything about angels, and she set up this seance, demanding Cas to show his face.
+"There was an old friend a few years ago, a really good real-deal psychic," Dean remembers Pamela's bright flirtatious smiles, then the burned-out eye sockets, then bleeding stab wounds in her stomach.
+He has to force down a flinch.
+"That was way before we knew anything about angels, and she set up this seance, demanding Cas show his face.
 It didn't end well," he swallows again, "but it worked, I think Cas actually showed up and talked to her in some psychic spiritual dimension."

-"And you're wondering if I can do something similar and let you talk to Castiel in the same way."
-Missouri finishes the thought for him.
+"And you're wondering if I can do something similar and let you talk to Castiel the same way."
+Missouri finishes for him.

-Dean nods quietly, "Can you do that?"
-He tries hard to not let the desperation and hope spilling all over in his voice, but Missouri probably knows them all.
+Dean nods quietly.
+"Can you do that?"
+He tries hard not to let the desperation and hope spill all over in his voice, but Missouri probably hears it all.

 She considers, eyes searching his face.
 And whatever she finds there, it seems to satisfy a question she didn't ask.

-"Yes, I suppose."
-She says, Dean lets out a long breath.
-"There will be risks, but it is doable.
-It would be easier if there is something I can use as a medium."
+"Yes, I suppose," she says.
+Dean lets out a long breath.
+"There will be risks, but it's doable.
+It would be easier if there's something I can use as a medium."

 "Medium?"

-"Things from the angel.
-Things he can identify as his, guiding his way to the call."
-Missouri explains.
+"Something from the angel.
+Things he can recognize as his, to guide his way to the call," Missouri explains.

 That rings a bell.
 Dean automatically touches the handprint on his left shoulder underneath the jacket, knowing the red mark is still there.
 Back then, that mark was all they had that has a direct link with Cas, but now, he has more.